 Anything that gives a house a more stylish or elegant appearance will raise its appraised value.
 Simple, inexpensive additions like crown molding can add dollars when an appraiser walks through your house — but only if the crown molding is done correctly and tastefully.
+Crown molding is a thin, classy line of trim placed along ceilings, baseboards and chair rails that subtly classes up what would otherwise be bare wall space.
 You can put crown molding in almost any room, as long as it's appropriate to the space.

 Get the Style Right

 You have to use the right style of crown molding.
 A very ornate molding in a modern living room will not only look out of place but may actually reduce the appraised value.
 The key is to match the style of the molding to the overall decor style.

 Make sure the crown molding is properly installed.
 Crown molding is tricky because it requires complex miter cuts and has to fit neatly where the wall meets the ceiling.
 Crown molding that is not flush with the wall and ceiling or has gaps at the corners looks sloppy and won't add value.
 In fact, it could subtract from it.

 Consider the Size